-When setting up a new phone or simply switching phone numbers or carrier, you may encounter iMessage and FaceTime activation issues.
-In this post, we will find out how to fix “waiting for activation” errors in iMessage and FaceTime.
-We will go through several possible solutions for this specific issue, and similar ones related to activation of these services.
+You may encounter iMessage and FaceTime activation issues when setting up a new iPhone or switching phone numbers or carriers.
+In this post, you will see how to fix “Waiting for activation” errors in iMessage and FaceTime.
+We will go through several possible solutions for this specific issue and similar ones related to the activation of these essential communication services.

 Fix: Waiting for activation

-There are many things you can do to troubleshoot this issue, and I will list them in the order they should be performed.
+There are many things you can do to troubleshoot this issue related to activating iMessage and FaceTime on your iPhone or iPad.
+I have listed them in the order they should be performed.

 When Apple tries to authenticate you for iMessage or FaceTime, the activation server will expect the time between them and your device to match.
 To avoid any issue, go to Settings > General > Date & Time, and set the time and date to Set Automatically.
 Additionally, make sure the time zone is the correct one.